Tomorrow night sees one of my favourite televisual highlights of the year – Eurovision.

 For many of the above reasons, regardless of how good our song is this year, the UK will fail to finish in the top half of the table come the end of the night.
 In all likelihood, we will be somewhere near the bottom.
 Politically, no one really likes us; we’re far too British to adopt underhand tactics; and we’re also far too ethical to use old people, children or boobs in order to try and gain votes.

 It doesn’t matter what we do, or who represents the nation, we might as well not bother.
-We could form a super-group of Sir Paul McCartney, Sir Ian McKellen, Prince Harry and David Beckham, and we would still finish at the wrong end of the table come the end of the night.
+We could form a super-group of Sir Paul McCartney, Sir Ian McKellen, Prince Harry and David Beckham, and we would still finish at the wrong end of the table once all the votes were in.

 Bizarrely, despite this, we continue to take the competition seriously.